Mook-as/stackato-doc/user/reference/client-ref.rst

     --space-guid

 	    The once-off space to use for the current operation, specified by guid.
-This is a stackato CF v2 option.
+This is a Stackato 3 option.
 	    Cannot be used together with --space.

     --organization

 	    The once-off organization to use for the current operation.
-	    This is a stackato CF v2 option.
+	    This is a Stackato 3 option.

     --no-trace
       Complementary alias of --trace.